PharmaLedger-IMI/blockchain2-demo/k8s_cluster/aws/eks/README.md

 ## Terraform files

-In here, you will find six files used to provision a VPC, security groups and an EKS cluster.
+In here, you will find six files used to provision security groups and an EKS cluster.

-* `vpc.tf` provisions a VPC, subnets and availability zones using the AWS VPC Module.
-A new VPC is created for this guide so it doesn't impact your existing cloud environment and resources.
 * `security-groups.tf` provisions the security groups used by the EKS cluster.
 * `eks.tf` provisions all the resources (AutoScaling Groups, etc...) required to set up an EKS cluster in the private subnets and bastion servers to access the cluster using the AWS EKS Module.
 * `outputs.tf` defines the output configuration.
 * `versions.tf` sets the Terraform version to at least 0.12.
 It also sets versions for the providers used.
-* `variables.tfvars` has the variables which you can set yourself.
+* `variables.tfvars` defines the variables
+* `terraform.tfvars` Where you can set variables yourself.

 ## Initialize Terraform workspace